Cargo Cult Math comes home to roost, (mis)modelling the markets and the virus

 The simple truth here is that many governments (certainly the UK) under-reacted to the virus at first and then overreacted out of shame, embarrassment, and opportunism.
 Complex nonsense is what drove both insane decisions.
 Some Gigerenzerian heuristics that would have helped might be, viruses are bad, and, shutting down society is worse.
 It may seem rather confusing to any readers still desperate to find a political narrative in all of this that I do not believe there is one at all.
 Balaji put it best:

 It has absolutely nothing to do with politics.
 It has everything to do with competence.
 I haven’t given this much thought but it may have something to do with the culture around academia too.
 I couldn’t really tell you why the Imperial Model was taken so seriously in the UK and the US but, apparently, not at all in Australia.
 I can’t even explain why Scotland seems to be both laxer than England and better off.
 I’m just thankful.
 Not to The SNP, but to the actual human beings who comprise my government.
 I don’t see colour, innit.
 I value what they do, not what they say.
 Plus, Nicola Sturgeon seems to have picked up the delightful habit of trolling Boris Johnson in an entirely official capacity.
-I do love a good troll, but a troll that saves lives is the jackpot.

 And then of course there are the questions of what to do about the WHO?
 What to do about the tech platforms that censored anybody straying from the known-to-be-complete-bullshit party line?
 What to do about the rampant political opportunism from just about every political stripe?
 These are other essays for other times.
 But that other time is fast approaching.
 People are getting pissed and word is getting out.
 Expect a torrent of such thought pieces soon.